stewebb/eTWIG/design/twig.md

 - **posY**: The Y coordinate of the starting point of the table.
 - **width**: The width of the table.
 - **height**: The height of the table.
+- **isWeekend**: True means the date is a weekend, otherwise means the date is a weekday.

 The event graphics will be properly placed in this table by portfolio, and event time.